bernie-skipole/indi/README.md

 other direction; can read data published to redis and send it in INDI XML format to indiserver.

 This is done to provide a web framework (or other gui) easy access to device properties and settings via redis key value storage.
-The gui or web framework is not specified.
+An example web service is provided.
 As the code for this project is developed, the redis keys will be defined and documented in the github wiki.

 Two options are provided :